 If you have no prior teaching experience at the university, college, or K-12 levels but will be teaching when taking GPS 989 (e.g. you have an upcoming teaching assignment for the fall or winter terms) we encourage you to supply your letter of offer or other similar documentation for the upcoming year.

 Please read the application form carefully.
-If you are not a current graduate student at the University of Saskatchewan, if your supporting documentation is not attached, or your information is incomplete, we will be unable to process your application.
+If you are not a current graduate student or post-doctoral fellow at the University of Saskatchewan, if your supporting documentation is not attached, or your information is incomplete, we will be unable to process your application.